rcc11/4chan-sounds-player/README.md

 - __Pause on hide__ - Pauses the player when it's hidden.
 - __Limit Post Width__ - Reduces the widths of posts that are next to the player so they're not hidden beneath it.
 - __Keybinds__ - Keyboard shortcuts can be assigned to control the player and playback.
 They can be always enabled, enabled only when the player is open, or disabled.
 - __Footer Contents__ - Custom footer display. `%p` and `%t` are the index of the currently playing sound, and the total number of sounds respectively.
-Links to the post, image and sound are can be added as `postlink`, `imagelink`, and `soundlink`.
+Links to the playing list item, post, image and sound are can be added as `playinglink`, `postlink`, `imagelink`, and `soundlink`.
 The links can optionally be followed by the text to display for the link.
 For example, `imagelink:"IMG"`.
 - __Colors__ - By default the player will attempt to match the board theme, but you can set your own colors.
 Selecting "Match Theme" will revert to matching the board theme after making any modifications.